 Studio Art (interdisciplinary)

-Can be taken outside department with advisor permission.
+Can be taken outside division with advisor permission.

-First-Year Review (end of 2nd semester or after 18 SCH) to include an oral presentation of research to the faculty.
 Possible results include Pass (sufficient progress), and Probation (inconsistent progress) with the chance for Re-review during the next semester.
 Those who do not pass the Re-review will be dismissed from the program.
-After the First-Year Review, a committee of faculty members is formed to provide mentorship and guidance.
+After the First-Year Review, a committee of faculty members is formed to provide mentorship and guidance, and students must attend at least two meetings per each long semester with that committee.